apereo/cas/cas-server-documentation/installation/Troubleshooting-Guide.md

 </AsyncLogger>
 ```

 When changes are applied, restart the server environment and observe the log files to get a better understanding of CAS behavior.
-For more info, please [review the this guide](Logging.html) on how to configure logs with CAS.
+For more info, please [review  this guide](Logging.html) on how to configure logs with CAS.